 After you are done taking the measurements required for the chimney pipe, start making the hole according to the markings.
 You can use a utility knife to make the hole.
 If you have trouble in making a hole or making the markings, you can also call a professional to help you with it as it is the most crucial part of the entire installation process.
 Cut the ceiling sheathing for fitting the metal chimney collar and make a hole in the roof and roof sheathing for the stove pipe.
 You can also use a jigsaw for making the vents for fitting the chimney.

 Step-5.
-Clear the area around the holes for fitting the pipes
+Clean the area around the drilled holes

 After you are done with drilling holes in the ceiling and roof for all the pipes and fittings clear the area around it.
 Clean the areas on the roof for fitting the chimney metal collar and other materials as per the guidelines are given in the manual.
 In case you find it difficult to do all the fittings you can also call a professional to help you with the fittings of the chimney.